 A comfortable strap means you can actually enjoy playing standing up for more than ten minutes without your shoulder screaming.
 And a reliable, intonation-friendly capo opens up countless musical possibilities you simply can’t access otherwise.
 These aren’t just add-ons; they’re essential tools that enhance your playing experience, extend your guitar’s life, and allow you to explore more music.
 Think of them as the unsung heroes that enable all the fun.

 Don’t be “penny-wise and pound-foolish” here.
 Invest in good accessories, and your guitar – and your playing – will thank you for years to come.
 Seriously, take care of your guitar, and it’ll take care of you.
-If you want to see more useful accessories, checkout my video here, where I showcase 10 more of my favourite things every guitarist needs / wants.
+If you want to see more useful accessories, checkout my video below, where I showcase 10 more of my favorite things every guitarist needs / wants: